dasmiq/cs6200-relevance/README.md

 Each `<topic>` tag should contain an `<id>`, with the URL of the Research Guide, and a `<results>` tag with one or more `<result>` tags.
 Each `<result>` contains:
 * an `<id>` tag with the URL of the newspaper page,
 * a `<rel>` tag containing 1 for relevant or 0 for non-relevant, and
 * a `<text>` tag, if the document is relevant, containing the text of the relevant passage.
+Relevant passages do not need to contain the query terms, although they may.
 If the document is not relevant, you should omit this tag.

 To find the text of a newspaper page, click on the &ldquo;Image w/Text&rdquo; link just above the image.
 For example, [here is the text of the first result for the Bicycle Craze topic](https://www.loc.gov/resource/sn85058130/1889-02-24/ed-1/?sp=6&q=bicycles+safety&st=text).
 (Note that you could also construct this link by appending `&st=text` to the main URL for the newspaper page.)
 Select the text of the relevant passage and copy it into the `<text>` tag for the result.
 Your XML editor may complain about ampersands in the URL.
 You can replace them with `&amp;` if need be.